delacyr/bitcoin_ticker_flutter/README.md

 - What APIs are and how to use them to get data from the internet.
 - What JSONs are and how to parse them using the Dart convert package.

+## TODO

+[ ] Fetch current price of bitcoins to dollars.
+[ ] Use scrollview to select any currency and be able to get the value of bitcoin in that currency.
+[ ] Adding prices of BTC, ETH and LTC and select currency to get the value of all this criptocurrencies.

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)